Isitar/Isitar/README.md

 ### Hi there 👋

-I'm a swiss software engineer.
+I'm a Swiss software engineer.
 Feel free to look around, the most interesting projects are pinned.

-I'm currently working with .NET and VUE.
-I'm also working with docker, k8s and other devops stuff.
+This is my private Github account where I store most of my personal projects.
+In my working life I mainly deal with .NET and VUE.JS.
+I also work with docker and k8s.
+I love working with .NET so most of my projects are done with it.

 <!--